-EFSEC reviewed a study on Shadow Flicker (EDF Renewable Energy 01/30/2018), which indicates that up to 30 residences would experience a maximum of 22-50 minutes per day (2.4 hours to 40.5 hours per year) of shadow flicker from turbines.
-The Certificate Holder proposed a revised mitigation measure for Shadow Flicker in the amended SCA.
-The original SCA condition required shut down of a turbine for the duration of a shadow flicker impact upon the written request of a nonparticipating landowner for residences within 2,500 feet.
-Shut down of the turbine by programming the control system of a wind turbine to stop the blades during any periods when conditions result in a perceptible shadow flicker is the most effective measure for mitigating shadow flicker.
-Shadow flicker may also be addressed by planting trees, shading windows, or other mitigation measures.
+EFSEC reviewed a study on shadow flicker (EDF Renewable Energy 01/30/2018), which indicates that up to 30 residences would experience a maximum of 22-50 minutes per day (2.4 hours to 40.5 hours per year) of shadow flicker from wind turbines.
+The Certificate Holder proposed a revised mitigation measure for shadow flicker in their SCA Amendment request.
+The original SCA condition required the Certificate Holder to shut down a turbine for the duration of a shadow flicker impact upon the written request of a nonparticipating landowner for residences within 2,500 feet.
+Based on EFSEC's environmental review of this issue, shut down of the turbine by programming the control system of a wind turbine to stop the blades, when operating conditions result in a perceptible shadow flicker, is the most effective measure for mitigating shadow flicker impacts.
+Shadow flicker may also be addressed by planting trees, shading windows, or implementing other mitigation measures.
+Because the original SCA mitigation measure for shadow flicker included only one mitigation option (avoidance) there was no need for EFSEC to provide any oversight on mitigation options.
+However, the amended language allows for multiple options.